ana-lam/yourstake/README.md

 data in the final destination with data being loaded in.

 Web App Integration Quality Check - Ensure web app holds updated data
-* Generate log for data integration errors and fails with messages
+* Generate log for data integration errors and fails with messages.
-* Maybe perform data visualization to spot unexpected data values/outliers that are outside of expected or predicted data values or trends
+* Maybe perform data visualization to spot unexpected data values/outliers that are outside of expected or predicted data values or trends.
 <br>

 <br>